 The side effects caused by the electrical stimulation from the DBS electrode vary from patient to patient and commonly include minor sensory or motor control problems.
 Psychological side effects might include mood changes or feelings of depression.
 Fortunately, all of these side effects are usually temporary or can be reversed by turning off the stimulation.
 In most cases, the doctor can adjust the device's electrical stimulation patterns to minimize side effects.

-If you found this article interesting and would like to know more about deep brain stimulation, follow the links on the next page.
+If you found this article interesting and would like to know more about deep brain stimulation, follow the links below.
 They can provide you with plenty of great information.

 - "About Michael."
 The Michael J. Fox Foundation for Parkinson's Research.
 4/3/2008. http://www.michaeljfox.org/about_aboutMichael.cfm

 - Benabid, Alim-Louis.
 "Deep brain stimulation for Parkinson's disease."
 Current Opinion in Neurobiology 13:696-706.
 2003.

 - Breit, Sorin.
 Schulz, Jörg.
 Benabid, Alim-Louis.
 "Deep brain stimulation."
 Cell and Tissue Research 318:275-288.
 2004.